joejoe135791/randomNumberPicker/readme.md

 Simply change the data in the '[data.json](./data.json)' file and add your own numbers

 # Future plans
+- [ ] Integrate with OBS using text and webhooks
+- [ ] Allow the automatically opening a URL after choosing a song
+- [ ] Create an easier, seperate program that appends data to the .json file for easier editing

-I currently don't plan to support this project in the future however I *MAY* add support for something other than numbers
+I currently don't plan to support this project in the future, outside of the items above, however I *MAY* add support for something other than numbers

 # NO SUPPORT
 This project comes with no support as it is a personal project.
 If you would like a feature to be added, fork this repository and add it.
 No pull requests will be merged into this repository